-Props: I love it when clients bring props or have a concept to capture!
-Feel free to bring as many props as you want and please do not underestimate their importance.
-They will add fun, spice, and uniqueness to your special day.
-They can also help distract you from being photographed.
-I won’t bring props unless we’ve discussed it, mainly because the props need to be unique and special to you.
-Examples of good props: anything you use for a particular hobby, sports jerseys, blanket (for laying on or wrapping up in), board games, picnic stuff, coffee/tea, champagne, hats, flowers, balloons, chairs, instruments, bubbles, chalk, confetti, or even a unique pair of shoes that stand out, basically anything that makes your relationship unique or shows your personalities.
+Props: I love it when clients bring props or have a fun, unique concept to capture, but please discuss it with me before hand so that I can properly prepare.
+Examples of good props: anything you use for a particular hobby, sports jerseys, blanket (for laying on or wrapping up in), picnic stuff, coffee/tea, champagne, flowers, balloons, chairs, instruments, bubbles, chalk, confetti, smoke bombs, or even a unique pair of shoes that stand out, basically anything fun that shows your personalities.

 The Kiss: This may sound silly, but there is going to be lots of kissing, hugging, and fun!
 Most likely your kissing has never been captured on camera before, and it’s important to practice taking each other’s breath away and staring into each other's eyes for long periods of time.
 I want you to feel comfortable “having a moment” on camera.
 Don't worry, I won't ask you to do anything you aren't comfortable doing or don't want captured.